-The EPD vision for Georgia Flood M.A.P. is to develop a statewide program that not only delivers more accurate and complete flood hazard information for counties and municipalities within the state, but also provides information and tools to assist communities in developing more comprehensive mitigation plans that will reduce losses from flooding.
+The EPD vision for Georgia Flood MAP is to provide a statewide program that not only delivers more accurate and complete flood hazard information for counties and municipalities within the state, but also provides information and tools to assist communities in developing more comprehensive mitigation plans that will reduce losses from flooding.

-HOW GEORGIA COMMUNITIES AND CITIZENS WILL BENEFIT FROM THIS PROGRAM:
+HOW GEORGIA COMMUNITIES AND CITIZENS WILL BENEFIT FROM THIS PROGRAM

-- The updated study data will provide more accurate information for Georgia communities to help with design decisions when rebuilding after flood disasters, building new structures and infrastructure, and when retrofitting existing structures. - FIRMs will more accurately depict flood risk information. - Users will be able to make more precise flood risk determinations. - Builders and developers can use the updated map data to determine where and how to build structures more safely and how high to build to reduce the risk of flood damage. - Real estate agents will be better able to inform clients of the risk factors that may affect the property they are buying or selling as well as any flood insurance requirements. - Insurance agents will know their clients' current flood risk and can provide more informed recommendations regarding flood insurance coverage options. - Residents and business owners will understand their current flood risk and be able to make better decisions about insuring and protecting their property against floods. - Community officials will be able to develop a more comprehensive approach to disaster mitigation planning, economic development and emergency response, resulting in a safer Georgia in which to live and work.
+- The updated study data will provide more accurate information for Georgia communities to help with design decisions when rebuilding after flood disasters, building new structures and infrastructure, and when retrofitting existing structures. - FIRMs will more accurately depict flood risk information. - Users will be able to make more precise flood risk determinations. - Builders and developers can use the updated map data to determine where and how to build structures more safely and how high to build to reduce the risk of flood damage. - Real estate agents will be better able to inform clients of the risk factors that may affect the property they are buying or selling as well as any flood insurance requirements. - Insurance agents will know their clients' current flood risk and can provide more informed recommendations regarding flood insurance coverage options. - Residents and business owners will understand their current flood risk and be able to make better decisions about insuring and protecting their property against floods.